 A simple first patch

-Before we dive into technical detail and more advanced techniques, click on the button below and then load the downloaded file to launch Voltage Modular with a simple first patch.
+Before we dive into technical detail and more advanced techniques, click on the Download button below and then open the downloaded file to launch Voltage Modular with a simple first patch.

 Click on the Song Control module’s play button.
 You should hear a simple one bar drum pattern looping.
 It’s using the default settings of the Misfit Audio drum modules so you might like to tweak their controls a little to get something slightly more interesting sounding but the main thing is to experiment with the controls on the Drum Sequencer to create your own patterns.
 You may initially want to increase Voltage Modular’s magnification to 150%.
 Hopefully, you will discover that basic operation is very straightforward and that your intuition works just fine.